Gain business analytics skills and understand how to apply them to real-world situations

-Understand how to formulate various kinds of optimisation problems and solve them in Excel and AMPL
+Understand how to formulate various kinds of optimization problems and solve them in Excel and AMPL

-We review some basic probability (distributions, conditional probability, Bayes Theorem, Central Limit Theorem, etc.).
-We’ll also learn how to formulate real-world strategic problems under uncertainty as decision trees and how to solve these trees using an Excel Addin.
-Finally, if time permits we’ll discuss some problems from statistics and some fun puzzles / biases from probability and statistics that often appear in the real world
+You will review some basic probability (distributions, conditional probability, Bayes Theorem, Central Limit Theorem, etc.).
+You'll also learn what a stochastic process is and how to perform a Monte-Carlo simulation.
+Finally, if time permits, the class will discuss some problems from statistics and some fun puzzles/biases from probability and statistics that often appear in the real world.

-We will learn how to formulate managerial decision problems as linear and discrete optimization problems, what the properties of these optimization problems are, and how these optimization problems can be solved in Excel and AMPL.
-The methodology will be accompanied with various applications in supply chain management, revenue management and finance
+You will learn how to formulate managerial decision problems as linear and discrete optimization problems, what the properties of these optimization problems are, and how these optimization problems can be solved in Excel and AMPL.
+The methodology will be accompanied with various applications in supply chain management, revenue management and finance.

-Entry requirements: Applicants for this programme will be expected to have some prior exposure or previous learning in calculus, linear algebra and probability.
+Entry requirements: Applicants for this business analytics short course will be expected to have some prior exposure or previous learning in calculus, linear algebra and probability.